arresteddevops/ado-hugo/content/episode/devopsdays-minneapolis-2018.md

 +++

 Bridget and Matty chat about organizing conferences with guests Jamesha "Jam" Fisher, Debbie Gillespie, and Christian Herro, in front of a live studio audience at [devopsdays Minneapolis 2018](http://www.devopsdays.org/events/2018-minneapolis/welcome/).

+Jamesha "Jam" Fisher is a past organizer of devopsdays Silicon Valley, and they just moved to Minneapolis.
+Christian Herro is a founding organizer of devopsdays Madison, and Debbie Gillespie is a new organizer of devopsdays Minneapolis.

 ## Community & Event Stuff